Good news! Applying for grants is about to get easier.

 - YAC grant applications are reviewed once a year.

-- Applications must be completed and submitted (or postmarked) by February 28.
+- Applications must be submitted by February 1.

 - Grants are normally paid within one year of approval.
 If necessary, a written request may be submitted for a six (6) month extension.